5ynthaire/5YN-TechSupportWeaselKiller/README.md

  - Specific instances that led to identification of rhetorical fallacy credited to:
    - Poor performance by Meta AI by Meta in January 2026
    - Numerous unhelpful encounters with outsourced tech support over the past two decades.
-   - Useless help articles and support threads proliferating online spaces, written by outsourced "IT experts".
+   - Useless help articles and support threads proliferating online written by outsourced "IT experts".

 ## Definition: Circular Deflection Loop